Deforestation-free soy: still far from reality

 Deforestation for European soy: too little control

 The recently released European Soy Monitor, commissioned by IUCN NL and the Initiative for Sustainable Trade (IDH) shows that Europe used about 12% of the global soy production in 2017.
 This soy use had a footprint of 14 million hectares of land use.
-Based on available information, the report shows that only 22% of European soy use is compliant with one of the 18 standards advised by the European Feed Industry, under the so-called FEFAC Soy Sourcing Guidelines.
+Based on available information, the report shows that only 22% of European soy use was compliant with one of the 18 standards advised by the European Feed Industry, under the so-called FEFAC Soy Sourcing Guidelines.
 These guidelines require control of legality of deforestation and have a number of additional requirements.
-Only 13% of European soy use is covered by deforestation-free standards, standards that require no deforestation and often also no conversion of other natural habitats such as grasslands.
+According to the Monitor, only 13% of European soy use was covered by deforestation-free standards, standards that require no deforestation and often also no conversion of other natural habitats such as grasslands.
+NB: according to the latest consolidated figures from Pro Terra this may go up to 15-16 %.
+Still: less than a fifth of all European use.

 Van den Hombergh: ‘The effort to clean up the soy business really needs to be stepped up.
 By traders, feed industry, retailers, and financial institutions and last but not least by government.
 For IUCN NL the numbers demonstrate that both the financial sector and European government need to use their leverage more strongly to require transparency and sustainability norms in soy production and trade’.